 - Completion of one field experience (Grade of B or better).

 - Completion of EDUC 225 and EDUC 237.

-- Submit a formal application to the Department of Education.
+- Submit a formal application to the Division of Education.

 - Students transferring with 60 hours must meet all benchmarks and course requirements within one semester of admittance to MacMurray College.